 Location: At the most north easterly tip of Scotland, between the coast and the A838.

 Grid Reference: NC 860 398

-Wet heath is found on thinner, better drained peat or where management has caused the peat to dry out.
+Where peat is better drained or where management has caused it to dry out, wet heath develops.
 This community has many of the same plants as blanket bog, but the bog mosses are less dominant, cotton-grass is absent and heather is more widespread.
-Also present are bog asphodel, sundews, deer grass and sedges such as slender sedge and bog sedge.
+Also present are bog asphodel, sundews, and sedges such as slender sedge, flea sedge and bog-sedge.

 The waters of the pools and lochans are naturally acidic and very low in nutrients.
 As a result, few plants can survive but those that do can be abundant.
 Lawns of shoreweed can carpet the substrate, along with bulbous rush, bog pondweed, water-milfoil and the rare awlwort.
 The beautiful water lobelia is remarkable, with its blue flowers held high above the water on tall wiry stems (and yes, it’s related to the lobelia in our hanging baskets!).
 The margins of a few lochs support two very rare plants bog hair-grass and marsh clubmoss, which looks like tiny green caterpillars creeping over the peat.

 Plantlife’s Munsary Peatlands reserve forms part of this IPA.
 Click here for more details.